-- Holders must be powerful and descriptive so that the reader knows what to expect.
+Holders must be persuasive and descriptive so that the reader knows what to expect.

-- Short headlines, not exceeding the 2 lines of the mobile screen, to offer some content promised before needing to scroll.
+Short headlines, not exceeding the two lines of the mobile screen, to offer some content promised before needing to scroll.

-- Short paragraphs, no more than 4 or 5 lines, capable of transmitting a concept in each paragraph, while encouraging readers to continue reading the following.
+Short paragraphs, no more than 4 or 5 lines, capable of transmitting a concept in each section, while encouraging readers to continue reading the following.
 Clear and simple ideas, which prevent the reader to “skip” and go paragraphs losing interest in the full text.

-- Lists help provide an expectation of reading time, important for the mobile user, while providing the ability to “park” the full reading to another time, with tracking points.
-Titles such as “11 Rules for social media branding” will give the reader an overview of what you can expect and a promise of organized content that can be read in several sessions.
+Lists help provide an expectation of reading time, necessary for the mobile user, while providing the ability to “park” the full reading to another time, with tracking points.
+Titles such as “11 Rules for social media branding” will give the reader an overview of what you can expect and a promise of related content that could read in several sessions.

-- Do not use links in the text, or not visit or if they do it will be worse then leave your website.
+Do not use links in the text or not visit, or if they do, it will be worse then leave your website.
 In mobile phones, although it exists, it is not practical to use tabs in the browser, actually new windows, and you will disperse your – o – reader.
-If you want to add related links, preferably to other contents of your web, do it at the end of your article, clearly.
+If you want to add related links, preferably to other contents of your web, do it at the end of your article.